achariam/achariam.github.com/dad.md

     <img src="/assets/img/dad/mahathir.png" alt="My dad alongside the current prime minister."/>
   </div>
   <figcaption>
     My dad had the honor of creating and putting together an event for the first prime minister of Malaysia, <a href="https://en.wikipedia.org/wiki/Tunku_Abdul_Rahman">Tuanku Abdul Rahman</a> who took over after independence from the British.
-Many years later, (last photo) he is standing with the then and surprisingly current prime minister of Malaysia, <a href="https://en.wikipedia.org/wiki/Mahathir_Mohamad">Mahathir Mohamad</a>.
+Many years later, (last photo) he is standing with the then—and surprisingly current—prime minister of Malaysia, <a href="https://en.wikipedia.org/wiki/Mahathir_Mohamad">Mahathir Mohamad</a>.
   </figcaption>
 </figure>